Burkhalter New Investigator Grant

-7) Annual reports are required, including a summary of expenditures, to be send to the Director of Grants and the Treasurer of the AHTF.
+7) Annual reports are required, including a summary of expenditures, to be sent to the Director of Grants and the Treasurer of the AHTF.
 Provide receipts to the AHTF Treasurer once the expenses have been incurred.
 Moneys remaining after completion of the study should be returned to the treasurer of the AHTF.

 9) Submit a research article to the “Journal of Hand Therapy” following completion of the project.
 The article should report the findings of the research project.
-Inability to submit the article within a timely fashion should be notified to the Director of Grants of the AHTF.
+Inability to submit the article within a timely fashion should be communicated to the Director of Grants of the AHTF.